-When it comes to things to do in Siargao, you will notice pretty fast that this palm tree-covered paradise has plenty to offer besides surfing.
-We spent a week exploring Siargao by motorbike and fell in love with the laid-back vibe, the friendly locals and the neverending palm tree roads.
+When it comes to the best things to do in Siargao, you will notice pretty fast that this palm tree-covered paradise has plenty to offer besides surfing.
+We spent a week exploring Siargao in the Philippines by motorbike and fell in love with the laid-back vibe, the friendly locals and the neverending palm tree roads.

 In this article, you will find the top 10 things to do in Siargao and everything you need to know before you visit.